cloudfuse-io/buzz-rust/README.md

 [![Build Status](https://travis-ci.com/cloudfuse-io/buzz-rust.svg?token=9RxDUsNXba9MDDdpBaZt&branch=master)](https://travis-ci.com/cloudfuse-io/buzz-rust)
 [![License: MIT](https://img.shields.io/badge/License-MIT-green.svg)](LICENSE)

-Buzz is a serverless analytics query engine:
+Buzz is best defined by the following key concepts:
+- *Interactive analytics query engine*, a system that quickly computes statistics or performs searches on a huge amount of data.
-- Serverless means that it does not use any resources when idle, but also that it can scale instantly (and massively) to respond to incoming requests.
+- *Cloud serverless*, it does not use any resource when idle, but it can scale instantly (and massively) to respond to incoming requests.

-- An analytics query engine is a system that computes statistics or performs searches on large amounts of data.
+Functionally, it can be compared to the managed analytics query services offered by all major cloud providers, but differs in that it is open source and uses lower-level components such as cloud functions and cloud storage.

-The Rust implementation is based on Apache Arrow and the DataFusion engine.
+The current implementation is in Rust and is based on Apache Arrow with the DataFusion engine.

 ## Architecture